John William Schofield VC

 At Givenchy, France on the 9th April 1918, Second Lieutenant Schofield led a party of nine men against a strong-point and was attacked by about 100 of the enemy, but his skillful use of men and weapons resulted in the taking of 20 prisoners.
 This officer, having made his party up to ten, then proceeded towards the front line, where he met large numbers of the enemy, on whom his party opened fire.
 He climbed on the parapet under point-blank machine-gun fire and by his fearless demeanor forced the enemy to surrender.
 As a result, 123 of them, including several officers, were captured.
 He himself was killed a few minutes later.

-Schofield was buried near to another VC, Joseph Henry Collin (killed on the same day) in Vielle Chapelle Military Cemetery, Lacouture, France.
+Schofield was buried originally in King’s Liverpool Graveyard Extension, near Cuinchy, before being moved after the war, near to another VC, Joseph Henry Collin (killed on the same day) in Vielle Chapelle Military Cemetery, Lacouture, France.
 Mrs. Schofield received several letters from her son’s superior officers, in which they lay glowing tributes to his gallantry.
 His Captain wrote “This was almost immediately followed by the news of his death.
 He had been hit by a machine gun, and just murmured, ‘Send someone to help me down’, and passed quietly away.
 It was all over very quickly and I thank God that a brave, cheerful soul was spared any long drawn out pain.
 All day long he was laughing and joking about his work, and told one of my officers ‘that I don’t need my revolver, I just shout at them and out they come, calling Kamerad’.
 I reckon that he took some 170 prisoners off his own bat in that one day, by sheer pluck and initiative…Personally, I have lost not only a fine officer, but a cheerful, good comrade and friend, by his death”.
-His medals are held by the Lancashire Fusiliers Museum, Bury, Lancashire.
+The VC was presented to his mother at Buckingham Palace by King George V on 4th September 1918.
+He is commemorated on the family headstone in St Peter’s Churchyard, Salesbury, Lancashire, on the VC Memorial in Blackburn Town Hall, on the war memorial outside St Thomas’s Church, Blackburn (memorial later moved to St Jude’s Church, Blackburn, on the war memorial at Blackburn Golf Club, and with two VC commemorative stones, both at Blackburn Town Hall (unveiled on 23rd April 2018 and in October 2018).

-LOCATION OF MEDAL: FUSILIERS MUSEUM, BURY, LANCASHIRE.
+LOCATION OF MEDAL: LANCASHIRE FUSILIERS MUSEUM, BURY, LANCASHIRE.

 BURIAL PLACE: VIELLE-CHAPELLE CEMETERY, LACOUTURE, FRANCE.